Evidence Level

 What is the recommended dosage of Magnesium Citrate?

-The clinically studied dose for Magnesium Citrate is 200–400 mg elemental magnesium/day for general supplementation; 150–300 mL of 1.745 g/30 mL solution for bowel prep.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 200–400 mg elemental magnesium/day for general supplementation; 150–300 mL of 1.745 g/30 mL solution for bowel prep Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: DIARRHEA / loose stools — primary dose-limiting side effect; especially at >400 mg elemental magnesium.
+For most healthy adults, Magnesium Citrate is well tolerated at studied doses.
+Reported effects can include: Diarrhea / loose stools — primary dose-limiting side effect; especially at >400 mg elemental magnesium.
 GI cramping, bloating.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Magnesium Citrate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Bisphosphonates — chelation; separate by 2 hours.
+Possible interactions include: Bisphosphonates — chelation; separate by 2 hours.
 Tetracycline/quinolone antibiotics — chelation; separate by 2 hours.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.